-This is a three part series sharing three newly built homes I had the pleasure of touring.
-This is part one of three.
+This is a two part series sharing three newly built homes I had the pleasure of touring.
+See the second home I toured here!

 I shared some videos on my Instagram account but those stories disappear after a few hours.
 When I was in the planning stages of our new build home I was always taking screenshots of new homes!
-I thought it best to put all the photos here where you can also pin them to Pinterest and refer to them later.
+I thought it best to put all the photos here where you can also pin them or refer to them later.